Sycamore Cove Beach: Beach Bonfire and Barbecue in Malibu

 Campground

-If you’ve come to the Sycamore Cove Beach area for a camping experience, reserve your spot in advance.
+If you intend to camp in the state park, reserve your spot in advance.
 The sites are assigned upon arrival.

 Dogs on Leash

 If hiking is not on your agenda, then you can share this cozy corner of the shore with your pets.
-Dogs on leash are allowed in the day-use areas, campgrounds, and beaches within Point Mugu State Park.
+Like in most California state parks, dogs on leash are allowed in day-use areas, campgrounds, and beaches within Point Mugu State Park.
 No four-legged explorers can enter backcountry trails and dirt roads.

 Barbecue at Sycamore Cove Beach, Malibu - Roads and Destinations